prologin/stechec2/README.rst

 Launch a stechec2 server and as many stechec2 client as there are players is very painful and can be avoided easily.
-There is a wrapper called ``stechec2-run`` which launch everything you need in separate child processes, and only need a tiny YAML configuration file to run.
+There is a wrapper called ``stechec2-run`` which runs everything you need in separate child processes, and only needs a tiny YAML configuration file to work.

 A simple config.yml could be::